Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Space-time as a partial order

 Here, we refer to \emph{closed time-like curves as used in general relativity}, which we have ruled out by choosing a partial order model for space-time in \cref{sec:poset}.
 This is distinct from \emph{causal loops in an information-theoretic causal model}.
 Even when embedding a causal model in partially ordered space-times and forbidding signalling outside the future light cone, the arrows of the causal model need not align with the direction of time \cite{VVC_Letter}.
 Thus, we will not refer to cyclic (information-theoretic) causal structures as featuring CTCs, but refer to them as \emph{causal loops}.

 The conjecture is based on the observation that conicality only refers to qualitative features of the light cone structure of $d$+1-Minkowski space-time, which is locally upheld by arbitrary space-time manifolds.
-However, it does not necessarily carry over if the space-time is finite, is not simply-connected (e.g. has singularities or light cones interfering with themselves), as light cones can change their fundamental geometry in such situations.
-Further, we presume it plausible that this conjecture may require additional technical conditions on the space-time, as for example given by global hyperbolicity \cite{Wald1984}.
-Moreover, there can be finite posets (not necessarily coming from an underlying manifold structure) which satisfy the conicality property.
+However, it does not necessarily carry over if the space-time is finite, is not simply-connected (e.g.\ has singularities or light cones interfering with themselves), as light cones can change their fundamental geometry in such situations.
+Further, we presume it plausible that this conjecture may require additional technical conditions on the space-time, as for example given by global hyperbolicity \cite{Wald1984}. \begin{remark} Consider Newtonian space-time, composite of absolute space and totally ordered time, as a poset $\TT_\text{abs}$.\footnote{ In this poset, points are ordered by their time label, with distinct points of the same time label being unordered (as they are neither identical nor admit a well-defined order).} In fact, this poset is \underline{not} conical.
+Consider three simultaneous points $x \unord y \unord z$.
+Then,

+Accordingly, for any $L \subset \TT_\text{abs}$ finite, while $\spann(L) = \late(L)$, we have $f(\{ x, y \}) = f(\{ y, z \}) = f(\{ x, z \})$ and hence the poset is not conical.\footnote{Note that e.g.\ $x \not\in f(\{ x, y \})$, yet $x \in f(\{ x \})$.} By contrast, any totally ordered set -- e.g.\ a set of absolute timestamps -- is conical.\footnote{Furthermore, each totally ordered set is an order lattice (cf.\ \cref{def:lattice}), as only trivial joins and meets exists.} \end{remark} Moreover, there can be finite posets (not necessarily coming from an underlying manifold structure) which satisfy the conicality property.
 Further research is needed to determine and characterize the full space of posets satisfying these properties.